 With a strong belief in the importance of sustainable forestry practices and woodlot management we hope to increase our skills and equipment to allow for the harvesting and processing of trees for firewood.

 Our property came to us with a very old, but functioning sugar shack and wood-fired evaporator.
 Spring 2016 marked our first foray into the world of turning sap to syrup.
-It is our hope that with a few more years of sugaring under our belts we will produce enough to start selling in small batches.
+As we head into Spring 2019 small adjustments will allow for a more streamlined approach and hopefully small batches of syrup for sale.